brody192/railway-cron/README.md

         Examples for some Cron Expressions can be found in the [Railway documentation](https://docs.railway.app/reference/cron-jobs#examples)

-- **Generate a Railway account Token**
+- **Generate a Railway Account Token**

-    - Go to the [Tokens page](https://railway.app/account/tokens) in your Railway account, click the name field and provide an accurate name for what the token will be used for, a name like "Cron Schedular" would suffice, click "Create", then save this token for later use.
+    - Go to the [Tokens page](https://railway.app/account/tokens) in your Railway Account, click the name field and provide an accurate name for what the token will be used for, a name like "Cron Schedular" would suffice, click "Create", then save this token for later use.

+        **Note: this must be an Account Token, a project Token will not work**

 - Deploy this template